-Before the course, we will discuss with you the type and style of frame that you plan to build and the type of equipment you will be looking to utilise with the frame.
 We can also help you design your paint scheme.
-After the course, after the frame has come back from being painted, you can return to do a wheel-building and/or an assembly course to complete the build of your bike.
+After the course, when the frame has been painted, you can return to do a wheel-building and/or an assembly course to complete the build of your bike.

 Summary of the main areas of the course:

 We can be booked up some months ahead, check the above calendar to see when the next course dates are available.
 The dates shown in white are the dates available.

 For a 5-day course, Monday to Friday, £1250 plus materials.
 The fee includes as much tea and coffee as you can drink and one of black denim workshop aprons.